Coach, Canadian Men's National Team

 2011 Pan Am Games Gold Medalist

-For the Canadian women’s team, it was more than just a medal.
+For the Canadian Women’s National Team, it was more than just a medal.

 After several international disappointments, Team Canada had finally summoned a performance worthy of the Olympic stage.

 At home, from coast-to-coast, hopes rose and support for the team reached an all-time high leading into the semi-final match with the Americans.
-In what was one of the most memorable performances in Canadian sport history, we held our collective breath for 120 minutes and felt the national heartbreak of a loss so hard to understand.
+In what was one of the most memorable performances in Canadian sport history, we held our collective breath for 120 minutes and felt the national heartbreak of the loss.

 This unscripted drama was orchestrated by a talented team that had finally found a new determination and physical identity under the guidance of visionary coach and motivator John Herdman.

-Lead by a steadied group of veterans and a promising young core of emerging talent, the Canadian women came to the Olympic Games in Rio with an inpsired intent.
+Led by a steadied group of veterans and a promising young core of emerging talent, the Canadian women came to the Olympic Games in Rio 2016 with an inspired intent.

 Canada won 5 of its 6 matches including impressive wins over Asian champions Australia, eventual Olympic champions Germany and home-nation Brazil in front of over 50,000 fans.